DoctorLai/Tron-FAQ/README.md

 > https://developers.tron.network/reference/rate-limits#what-should-i-do-if-im-rate-limited

 150. I am trying to sent all trx balance to another account using tronweb.
 First I get the current balance and then I pass this value to tronWeb.trx.sendTransaction.
 The problem is that I receive "insufficient balance"
-> it can happen for 2 things:
+It can happen for 2 things:
 - you don't have enough bandwidth and the system is trying to burn some trx but it can't  because you are trying to send all.
 - the account balance api call is cached the balance and it's not giving you the real number you have.